top of page

 All that is well known, and still, we have no problem with it.
 For us it's still "Pink Floyd" and it's still an excellent album, even compared to the band's previous material!

 This album produces the first real collaboration since the 1970s, between the three remaining band members.
 An album that on the one hand corresponds with the classic "Pink Floyd" and on the other hand brings musical innovation and updated sound.
 Why do we say that this is the first collaboration?
-Because Rick Wright was not a full member of the band in the album "A Momentary Lapse of Reason", he did not play in all its tracks and he did not contribute anything to the writing process.
+Because Richard Wright was not a full member of the band in the album "A Momentary Lapse of Reason", he did not play in all its tracks and he did not contribute anything to the writing process.

 (Photo: Pink Floyd's Facebook Page)

 "The Division Bell" opens up with the instrumental track "Cluster One" - the first written by Gilmour/Wright since "Mudmen", which appeared on the album "Obscured By Clouds", from 1972.
-The first minute and more is dedicated to sounds originating from the recording of "Solar Wind", until 1:43 minute: Rick Wright's finger lands on the keyboard, and the signal is given for the magical and peaceful dialogue between the guitar and the piano to start.
+The first minute and more is dedicated to sounds originating from the recording of "Solar Wind", until 1:43 minute: Richard Wright's finger lands on the keyboard, and the signal is given for the magical and peaceful dialogue between the guitar and the piano to start.
 It develops, until the Hammond organ carpet joins in at 3:43 and blends well with the Gilmourish fender guitar, and so it's hard not to think of the wondrous "Shine On You Crazy Diamond".

 "What Do You Want From Me" is already screaming "Pink Floyd" from every note and instrument.
-Starting from Rick Wright Hammond's organ, which corresponds with excerpts from "The Dark Side Of The Moon", to David Gilmour's guitar reminiscent of "The Wall" as well as the instrumental track "Raise My Rent" from his debut album (Listen from 0:59 of the instrumental).
-Even Guy Pratt's (who's married to Rick Wright's daughter) bass is dressed up like Waters'.
+Starting from Richard Wright Hammond's organ, which corresponds with excerpts from "The Dark Side Of The Moon", to David Gilmour's guitar reminiscent of "The Wall" as well as the instrumental track "Raise My Rent" from his debut album (Listen from 0:59 of the instrumental).
+Even Guy Pratt's (who's married to Richard Wright's daughter) bass is dressed up like Waters'.
 It's a slow and mesmerizing blues piece that just penetrates the bones.
 Some argue that the lyrics are a message to the band's fans in which Gilmour sings, among other things: "What do you want from me?
 Should I sing until I can't sing anymore?
 Play these strings until my fingers are raw?"
 But Gilmour noted in an interview that the song generally addresses interpersonal relationships.

 The lyrics to the song "Poles Apart" refer to Syd Barrett - in the first verse and to Roger Waters in the second.
 It opens up with the words "Hey you" a Waters' song from "The Wall".
-It's an acoustic folk piece that corresponds in part with "Pink Floyd's" of the early seventies and includes a "carnival" transition section by Rick Wright that only adds to the nostalgia and charm of the song, connecting us back to the third and philosophical verse and from there to David Gilmour's amazing solo.
+It's an acoustic folk piece that corresponds in part with "Pink Floyd's" of the early seventies and includes a "carnival" transition section by Richard Wright that only adds to the nostalgia and charm of the song, connecting us back to the third and philosophical verse and from there to David Gilmour's amazing solo.

 "Marooned" is another instrumental track by Gilmour/Wright and is the only one of the bands to ever win a Grammy.
 It's amazing to think it's a mostly improvised piece that started with a jam session of Gilmour and Wright, which meant to include sounds depicting an island in the great sea, with seagull sounds produced by Gilmour's guitar using the Whammy pedal, reminiscent of the guitar whistles of "Echoes" from the album "Meddle" and the sounds of waves crashing on the shore.